Robert P. Munafo, 2023 Jun 10.

 (Since these squares generally get smaller as N increases it is more common to just display the Nth binary digit within each square, using two colors, a brightness variation or some other simple visual distinction.)

 Each level set (dwell band) is divided into 2n squares.
 It is easy to "read" the external arguments of points in the boundary of the Mandelbrot Set using a binary decomposition.
+This can be used as the basis of a practical computational technique for tracing external rays (see that article for details).

 The simplest way to create a binary decomposition plot is to use the ordinary escape-iterations algorithm with a very large escape radius, note whether the escaped value of Z (the Nth iteration) has a positive imaginary component.
 Use this to choose a lighter or darker color; the result shows the Nth bits of the binary decomposition within the Nth dwell band.